OpenGenus/cosmos/guides/coding_style/c/README.md

 ## Indentation

 Indentation is done with a single tab character (Hard Tab).
 For code split across multiple lines a helper indent of 4 spaces is used.
+At time of printing escape sequence of (\t) can be used for providing indent of 4 spaces.

 ```C
 int